TechXplorerFR/FPGAlize/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 - The web application must respond to user actions within **100 milliseconds** to ensure a seamless user experience.

 ### 5.2.
-Scalabilty
+Scalability

 - The web application must efficiently handle large FPGA examples without significant performance degradation that could impact user experience.
-- The system should support FPGA designs with **at least 10 components and 30 connections (3 per components)** while maintaining a response time below Z milliseconds for key interactions (e.g., dragging, zooming, and simulation updates).
+- The system should support FPGA designs with **at least 10 components and 30 connections (3 per component)** while maintaining a response time below Z milliseconds for key interactions (e.g., dragging, zooming, and simulation updates).

 ### 5.3.
 Usability